CUET Mathematics Syllabus 2026: Check Section Wise Topics, Weightage, Books

 Algebra (Matrices & Determinants) 5% Important for solving linear equations and transformations.
 Frequently tested in competitive exams.

-Calculus (Higher Order Derivatives) 10% One of the most scoring topics, covers tangent, normals, increasing/decreasing functions.
+Calculus (Higher Order Derivatives) 10% One of the most scoring topics covers tangent, normals, increasing/decreasing functions.
 Mastering differentiation is key.

-Integration (Indefinite & Definite Integrals) 10% Focus on fundamental theorem, area under curves, and applications.
+Integration (Indefinite & Definite Integrals) 10% Focus on the fundamental theorem, area under curves, and applications.
 Essential for physics and engineering-related studies.

 Differential Equations 5% Involves real-world applications like population growth and cooling laws.
 Requires understanding of order and degree.